VanOvermeire/sam-template-creator/README.md

 ## Usage

-Run the `create_executable.sh` or clone this project and run `python template_creator.py --location /absolute/path/to/location`.
+Run the `create_executable.sh` or clone this project and run `python template_creator.py --location /absolute/path/to/project`.

 Additional (optional) arguments are:
-- language: can be useful if you think the script will not be able to guess the language (it checks the number of files per language and takes the highest), or if you want to get an older version of a runtime (because left by itself, the script will default to the latest version of, for example, python)
+- language: can be useful if you think the script will not be able to guess the language (it checks the number of files per language and takes the highest), or if you want to get an older version of a runtime (the script will default to the latest version of, for example, python)
 - memory: memory you want to set for your lambdas.
 Defaults to 512
 - timeout: the timeout for your lambdas.
 Defaults to 3